-On December 9, 1965, a nonprofit corporation was formed with the expressed purpose of preserving the historical collection of Mrs. Eva Lutz Butler, a teacher, local historian and practicing anthropologist.
-The collection includes manuscripts, out of print books, photographs, Indian artifacts, genealogical material and notebooks relating to the Southeastern New England Indian and Colonial period.
-The Indian and Colonial Research Center is located in the historic 1856 Mystic River Bank on Route 27 in Old Mystic, Connecticut.
-The old brick bank with its metal-faced double entrance doors and sturdy bank vault is the perfect place to exhibit the collection to the public.
-We present our on-line catalog of Eva Butler’s notebooks, library, artifacts and manuscripts.
+On December 9, 1965, a nonprofit corporation was formed with the expressed purpose of preserving the extensive historical collection of Mrs. Eva Lutz Butler, a teacher, local historian and practicing anthropologist.
+The collection includes manuscripts, out of print books, vintage photographs, Indian artifacts, genealogical material and notebooks relating to the Southeastern New England Indian and Colonial period

-The Indian & Colonial Research Center has been designated a Connecticut State Registered Genealogical and Research Center.
-All materials are accessible to students, to academic groups and to education entities.
-Take a tour of The ICRC.
+The Indian & Colonial Research Center has been designated a Registered State of Connecticut Genealogical and Research Center.
+All materials are accessible to students, academic groups and education entities

 There is a research fee for any phone or email request that requires staff more than 15 minutes to fulfill.
-The cost for each hour after the initial 15 minutes is $20.00 for non-members and $15.00 for members.
-Photocopies are $.50 for standard size, $.75 for legal size, and $1.00 for ledger size.
+The cost for each hour after the initial 15 minutes is $20 for non-members and $15 for members.
+Photocopies are $.50 for standard size, $.75 for legal size, and $1.00 for ledger size